View More

 -Proverbs 3:5-6

-When I first submitted my life to Christ, I didn't just give Him my heart and my life, I actually gave Him my will and choices too.
+When I re-dedicated my life to Christ, I didn't just give Him my life, I actually gave Him my will and choices too.
 I understood that following Jesus wasn't just about a Sunday service or listening to worship music in the car.
 It was a lifestyle totally and completely dependent on Him for all things.

 After letting it all go in February 2011, my life went semi-ok for awhile.
 The Lord placed me in a church, with a wonderful group of believers.
 He orchestrated a job for me and the phone *literally* rang out of nowhere.
 He gave me friends and a new lease on life.
 But I still struggled.